 - Disco Kid is a particularly shameless example, in that he strikes a pose at you right at the beginning of the first round.
 And then, when you rematch him in the Title Defense mode, he starts the first round the exact same way.

 - Donkey Kong, the True Final Boss, is a less straightforward example.
-During the fight, he spends a lot of time making faces at you, dancing, scratching himself, etc. You can try to attack him while he's taunting, but you have to get the timing just right, or else he'll dodge and counter-punch.
+During the fight, he spends a lot of time making faces at you, dancing, scratching himself, etc. You can try to attack him while he's taunting, but you have to get the timing just right, or else he'll dodge and counter-punch, or worse, launch a massive combo.

 - Dead Rising: